-Researchers need to comply with the MRC's policy on open access: (Open access policy - Our research - Medical Research Council
+Researchers need to comply with UKRI's open access policy.

 Applicants should not include any costings for access publishing charges (APCs) or other types of publication in respect of peer reviewed research articles (including review articles not commissioned by publishers) and conference proceedings that acknowledge funding from the MRC.